- Swansea (Main) 01792 773 773

 Here are some tips for different types of intellectual property that businesses might want to consider:

 - Registration - Some IP rights are registerable.
-This gives more certainty because it provides a statutory right to sue for infringement, which can act as a strong deterrent to competitors.
+This can give more certainty because for certain IP rights, it provides a statutory right to sue for infringement.

 - Trade marks - Being able to stand out from the crowd and to be identifiable is priceless.
 If you have a registered trade mark, use the ® logo to evidence your ownership.
 If a trade mark cannot be registered, it can be enforced by other means including the ‘tort’ of passing off for trade mark infringement.
 Although this is far more costly and difficult to prove than if a trade mark is registered.